 Mr. Murdoch is an active investor in private companies and has served on the boards of many private and public companies.
 He currently sits on the boards of 8 private firms.
 He is the former President of Aston Hill Asset Management, having retired in December 2015.
 Mr. Murdoch has a strong track record of leadership and execution in the retail investment world.
 In late 2003 Mr. Murdoch founded Connor, Clark & Lunn Capital Markets Inc. where he raised, as CEO and President, over $2.5 billion in new assets before Aston Hill acquired the firm in 2013.
 Prior to that, he was Executive Vice-President and Portfolio Manager at AIC Group of Funds.
 Mr. Murdoch joined AIC in 1993 when the firm managed only $150 million in assets and was instrumental in its growth to over $15 billion as one of the three principals of the business.
 Mr. Murdoch received his Bachelor of Commerce degree from McGill University and a Bachelor of Law degree from the University of Toronto.
 He completed his formal education with a Master of Management degree from theKellogg Graduate School of Management and holds the Chartered Financial Analyst designation.
 He is also active in the community, currently as a member of the McGill Faculty of Management Faculty Advisory Board and as a co-founder of Operation Guardian Force.

-SHARON STERN, President of Eastmore Management and Metro Investments
+SHARON STERN, President of Metro Investments and Eastmore Management

 Sharon Stern is a Canadian entrepreneur and real estate investor.
-She is the President of Eastmore Management and Metro Investments, two organizations focused on the acquisition, development and management of multi-residential and commercial properties in the downtown core of Montreal.
-Prior to founding Eastmore, Sharon worked in Strategy and Corporate Development for the Business Development Bank of Canada.
+She is the President of Metro Investments, an organization focused on the acquisition, development and management of multi-residential and commercial properties in the downtown core of Montreal, and is President of Eastmore Management, an investment management company.
+Sharon also serves on the Board of Directors of Cedar Realty Trust (NYSE: CDR), a Real Estate Income Trust specializing in grocery-anchored retail properties.
+At Cedar, she serves on both the Audit and Compensation committees.
+She began her career in Strategy and Corporate Development for the Business Development Bank of Canada.

-Sharon earned a Bachelor’s Degree from McGill University in Economics and World Religions and a Master’s Degree from Brown University in Economic Policy.
-She lives in Montreal with her husband and two sons.
+Sharon is an active investor in early-stage ventures and enjoys mentoring entrepreneurs.
+She earned a Bachelor’s Degree from McGill University in Economics and World Religions and a Master’s Degree from Brown University in Economic Policy and lives in Montreal with her husband and two sons.